mbarragan/demo-jwt/README.md

 to execute, first get the jwt token using next endpoints:
 * /api/v1/auth/register
 * /api/v1/auth/authenticate (get the token to use as Bearer on next endpoint)
-* /api/v1/rabbit/send-message to send a message to queue.A
+* /api/v1/rabbit/producer/send-message to send a message to queue.A

+Consumer will show the produced message immediately in log